On level and collision sets of some Feller processes: Proof of Theorem

 \section{Proof of Theorem~\ref{t-col}}

-Throughout this section we work under the assumptions of Theorem~\ref{t-col}: Assumption A holds and $X$ is a recurrent one-dimensional strong Feller process with generator $L(x,D)$ given by \eqref{set-e05}; we denote the transition probability density by $p_t(x,y)$, $t>0$.
+Throughout this section we work under the assumptions of Theorem~\ref{t-col}: Assumption~A holds and the process $X$ is recurrent.
+We denote the transition probability density by $p_t(x,y)$, $t>0$.
 Recall that the process $X$ is called \begin{enumerate} \item[1)] (\emph{neighbourhood}) \emph{recurrent} if

 \item[2)] \emph{point recurrent}, if

 \end{enumerate} Using the arguments of \cite[Lemma~4.1]{JP69} we can show that, in the setting of Theorem~\ref{t-col}, the recurrence of $X$ already implies point recurrence. \begin{lemma} The process $X$ is point recurrent. \end{lemma} \begin{proof} Write $\tau_y:=\inf\{ t>0\,:\, X_t=y\}$ for the hitting time of $\{y\}$ and set